Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 1: Introduction: Three premises and a position

-The relation in this paper between dogmatic and hermeneutical questions on Scripture to the phenomenon of "digitization" is based on three premises.
+The relation in this paper between dogmatic and hermeneutical questions about Scripture to the phenomenon of "digitization" is based on three premises.

 First, “digitization” not only describes binary data processing or computer based technologies but is also related to a profound media change that affects our understanding of writtenness.
 In terms of media history, one might compare this change from a “culture of book” to a “digital culture” with the invention of the printing press.1 This implies – and might already serve as a first suggestion for discussion – a concept of "digitality" as both media and cultural change.2

 Second, the hermeneutical question about Scripture and its authority is (also) a question about media.
-It reacts to the "media problem of monotheism" (Nordhofen), i.e. to the necessity of mediating the communication of the un-created God with the created world.3 This notion of mediality is often not explicitly adressed in Christian dogmatical thinking about Scripture, but implicitly very powerful: The Christian tradition places special confidence in biblical texts as witnesses of God, able to reveal the gospel through the Holy Spirit again and again to persons by being read and heard.
-Therefore, Scripture has a unique authority for the protestant community (sola scriptura) and is described as one of the medium salutis4, in not just a few theological traditions.5
+It reacts to the “media problem of monotheism” (Nordhofen), i.e. to the necessity of mediating the communication of the un-created God with the created world.3 This notion of mediality is often not explicitly addresses in Christian dogmatic thinking about Scripture, but it is implicitly very powerful: The Christian tradition places special confidence in biblical texts as witnesses of God.
+Through the Holy Spirit, they reveal the gospel again and again to persons by being read and heard.
+Therefore, Scripture has a unique authority for the protestant community (sola scriptura) and is described as one of the medium salutis4 in many theological traditions.5